Tuolumne Me-Wuk Tribal History

 of 2006 and the new, state-of-the-art Dental Clinic opened up in April

+In 2010 the Tuolumne Band of Me-Wuk Indians celebrated the 100 year anniversary of the Tuolumne Rancheria.
 The Tribe continues to fight assimilation and advocates cultural event

 participation, knowledge and utilization of traditional methodology, self-determination